k2052/BuildingCoffeeScriptFrameworks/manuscript/04_BuildingBlocksofaFramework.md

 Animal.trigger 'animals:talking'
 ~~~~~~~

-It might look complicated, but it's actually really straightforward.
-The callback-y nature of CoffeeScript/JavaScript makes it trivial to implement.
-At their core events handling systems are a Pub/Sub pattern.
+It might look complicated but it's actually really straightforward.
+The callbacky nature of CoffeeScript/JavaScript makes it trivial to implement.
+At their core, events are simply a Pub/Sub pattern.

 ### Pub/Sub

-A publish-subscribe pattern is as simple as hash of event names mapped to callback methods.
-Then we only need to make sure we publish through the methods on this class; so the class handle figuring out the callbacks to trigger for an event.
+A publish-subscribe pattern can be implemented using a hash of event names mapped to callback methods.
+Then we only need to make sure we publish through the methods on this class; so the class handles figuring out the callbacks to trigger for an event.

-First we need to define the PubSub class:
+First we need to define a PubSub class:

 {lang=coffeescript}
 ~~~~~~~